21 Fun and Interesting Facts About Puerto Rico

 puerto rico travel guide

 One of the most common mistakes amongst first-time travelers is mixing up the imperial and metric systems.
 Road signs describe distances using kilometers, and gas is sold in liters.
-However, speed is measured with miles per hour, and drawings will list measurements with feet and inches.
+However, speed is measured by miles per hour, and drawings will list measurements by feet and inches.

 21. Islanders Speak Spanish and English